Steve Hackett: Reunions

 Since Hackett's departure, the 1970–1975 line-up of Genesis has reunited a handful of times.
 On 2 October 1982, the group gathered for Six of the Best, a one-off performance held to raise money for Gabriel's WOMAD festival.
 In 1983, Hackett was joined on stage by Gabriel and Rutherford during a series of shows at the Civic Hall in Guildford, the three performing with Hackett's band.
-The set list included a mix of Genesis songs, covers, and tracks from their solo careers.
+The set list included a mix of Genesis songs, covers and tracks from their solo careers.

 In 1998, members of Genesis reunited for a photo session and dinner to celebrate the release of the Genesis Archive 1967–75 box set.
 The release featured Hackett and Gabriel re-recording some guitar and vocal parts, respectively.
 Hackett also participated in the re-recording of "The Carpet Crawlers" from The Lamb Lies Down on Broadway for inclusion on the 1999 greatest hits album Turn It On Again: The Hits.

 In late 2005, the 1970–1975 line-up gathered to discuss the possibility of a reunion and performing The Lamb Lies Down on Broadway.
 After Gabriel decided against the idea, Hackett opted out of the project.
-This led to Banks, Rutherford, and Collins getting together in 2006 for the Turn It On Again: The Tour.
-Hackett took part in a series of interviews as part of the remastering of the band's discography in 2007, and the interview book Genesis: Chapter and Verse released in the same year.
+This led to Banks, Rutherford and Collins getting together in 2006 for the Turn It On Again: The Tour.
+Hackett took part in a series of interviews for the remastering of the band's albums in 2007, and the interview book Genesis: Chapter and Verse released in the same year.

 In March 2010, 1970–1975 line-up of Genesis were inducted into the Rock and Roll Hall of Fame by Phish guitarist Trey Anastasio.
-Hackett appeared at the ceremony with Banks, Rutherford, and Collins, though none of them performed.
+Hackett appeared at the ceremony with Banks, Rutherford and Collins, though none of them performed.

 In 2014, Hackett was featured in the BBC documentary Genesis: Together and Apart which focused on the band and the solo careers of the other members.
 Hackett expressed his displeasure with it following its broadcast, which he described as a "biased account of Genesis history" which "totally ignores" his solo work.
-Hackett was included in the compilation album R-Kive containing Genesis material and tracks from each member's solo career, his contributions are "Ace of Wands", "Every Day", and "Nomads".
+Hackett was included in the compilation album R-Kive containing Genesis material and tracks from each member's solo career.
+His contributions are "Ace of Wands", "Every Day" and "Nomads".

 In 2022, Hackett said he was invited to the final Genesis concert in London on 26 March.
 However, he was unable to attend due to his tour being rescheduled due to the COVID-19 pandemic.

-Peter Gabriel attended, but did not perform with the band.
+In September 2025, Hackett joined Gabriel, Banks and Rutherford for a release party for the 50th anniversary remastered version of The Lamb Lies Down on Broadway (Collins, who was recovering from a surgery, was unable to join).
+The four members gave an interview to Planet Rock about their thoughts on the album and memories of putting it together.